Athletics Coach Award

 Prior to attending day one of the course the Welcome Pack and Pre-Course Tasks should be completed, these can be found in your PebblePad account.
 Candidates should begin work on this documentation as soon as they have booked onto the programme and it must be completed prior to the first day of the course.
 It should only take around an hour to complete but it is important that this is done prior to day 1.
 Candidates will be at a disadvantage if they have not completed this pre-course preparation as tutors are unable to spend time reviewing subject areas that have not been addressed though pre-course study.

 Throughout this programme individuals will be required to work in conjunction with a Support Coach.
 This role is vital in each candidate’s individual success on the programme.

 If a candidate’s club is unable to provide a Support Coach they should contact their Regional / National Coach Education contact who will be able to signpost them to appropriate Support Coaches in their area.

 The course structure is summarised below:

-- Attend Assessment Day
+- Assessment elements

-Prior to booking onto the course, candidates must identify a Support Coach to mentor and assist them throughout and beyond the programme.
+Prior to booking onto the course, candidates should identify a Support Coach to mentor and assist them throughout and beyond the programme.
 Athletics Clubs, Athletics Networks or Club/Coach Support Officers should be able to provide advice on Support Coaches in your area.

-The first two contact days run over the course of a weekend, with the third day following approximately six weeks later.
+The first two course delivery days are run over the course of a weekend, with the third day following approximately six weeks later.
 Candidates will be provided with an On Course Workbook to record any learning on the course days, please remember to bring a pen.